Frequently Asked Questions

 Does OCI have a bilingual therapist?

 Yes, we have a bilingual therapist that speaks Spanish.
-Colleen Stortvedt (DOC, LMHP, CPC) became fluent in Spanish through her cross-cultural experience in Costa Rica.
+Colleen Stortvedt (DOC, LIMHP, CPC) became fluent in Spanish through her cross-cultural experience in Costa Rica.
 While there, she was a professor at the University of San Jose, where she taught English to bilingual secretaries.

 How do I know what therapist would be best for my therapy?